Cash App review 2023

 Cons: Where Cash App could improve

 Limited stock and ETF selection

 If you’re expecting to buy deep-in-the-weeds stocks (as at other major brokers), you’re not likely to find what you’re looking for.
-But you’ll likely find all the major stocks, with Cash App offering about 1,000 stocks on its platform, which meets the bulk of demand, says the company.
+But you’ll likely find all the major stocks, with Cash App offering about 1,800 stocks and ETFs on its platform, which meets the bulk of demand, says the company.

-That said, the goal is to broaden the selection of supported stocks, focusing for now on companies that have a market capitalization of more than $1 billion and are listed on the New York Stock Exchange or Nasdaq, as well as a few other criteria.
+That said, the goal is to broaden the selection of supported securities – which it has done since our last review when it offered around 1,000 stocks and ETFs – focusing for now on companies that have a market capitalization of more than $1 billion and are listed on the New York Stock Exchange or Nasdaq, as well as a few other criteria.
 The app does note that it hasn’t removed any securities from its platform, except if they’ve been acquired by another company or are otherwise required to do so, by the exchange due to bankruptcy, for example.